 Spirit wear days will be scheduled by administration throughout the year.
 On designated 'Spirit Days' students will be allowed to wear TRA spirit wear and uniform bottoms.
-T-shirts, sweatshirts (not hooded), and/or other shirts must have TRA or TRA logos on them.
+T-shirts, sweatshirts or hooded sweatshirts, and/or other shirts must have TRA or TRA logos on them.
 TRA caps are allowed but must be worn properly.